dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 * `CameraEnhancer.createInstance()`: this method creates a `CameraEnhancer` object called `cameraEnhancer`, which is used to control the camera as well as the default user interface.
 Once `CameraEnhancer` is bound to `normalizer` via `setImageSource()`, it can send video frames from the camera to `normalizer` for detection and normalization in the video feed.

 * `onQuadDetected`: this event is triggered every time the SDK finishes detecting a new quadrilateral.
-The `results` object contains all the quadrilaterals that the SDK has found on this frame.
-In this example, we print the results to the browser console.
+The `quadResults` object contains all the quadrilaterals that the SDK has found on this frame.
+In this example, we print the quad results to the browser console.

 * `startScanning(true)`: starts continuous video frame scanning.
 The return value is a `Promise` which resovles when the camera is opened, the video shows up on the page and the scanning begins (which means `cameraEnhancer` has started feeding `normalizer` with frames to process).

-* `confirmQuadForNormalization()`: pauses the video stream and enter "editor mode" where the quads in current frame are selectable and editable.
-Then you can select the quad that contains the content you want and edit it to a desirable shape to be normalized.
+* `confirmQuadForNormalization()`: pauses the video stream and enter "editor mode" where the quadrilaterals in current frame are selectable and editable.
+Then you can select the quadrilateral that contains the content you want and edit it to a desirable shape to be normalized.

 * `normalizeWithConfirmedQuad()`: normalizes the image whith one confirmed quadrilateral.
-This method requires that the user selects only one quad out of many or there is only one quad.
+This method requires that the user selects only one quadrilateral out of many or there is only one quadrilateral.
 Only return one normalized image.

 ### Test the code